 M. leprae was the only known cause of leprosy until 2008, when a second species, M. lepromatosis was identified in Mexico.
+Together, these two organisms are called M. leprae complex.

 Epidemiology of Leprosy